BradenLWeber/calculator/README.md

 I am not breaking any new ground here, but the practical application of the things I have been learning is important.

-Things on the list:
+Things next:
-- Make math lines functional
-- Make it add * between parentheses in math lines before it evaluates
 - Make up and down arrows functional
+- - Make equals sign turn into a copy button
+- - Have right side of the screen point to the line being selected
+- - Allow for moving the cursor, but not adding anything
+- - - Do not allow this for error lines
 - Make results that have e# fully be on the screen
 - - Note that #.#e# can go up to 22 characters (17 numbers, 1 decimal point, 1 e, 3 digits after e)
 - - Can convert to normal number using Number(4.3e7).toPrecision(), but this only works up to a point
 - - Can fix digits after decimal with Number(4.3e7).fixed(7)

+Things on the list:
+- Make math lines functional
+- - Make it add * between parentheses in math lines before it evaluates
+- Make keyboard buttons